- When and where will Commencement take place?

 - What do I have to do to participate in graduation?

-Continuing Studies students: should schedule a graduation interview to review their program worksheet with a faculty coordinator.
-To schedule an interview, a CSCE student should call Continuing Studies & Corporate Education at 978-934-2474.
+Online and Continuing Education students should schedule a graduation interview to review their program worksheet with a faculty coordinator.
+To schedule an interview, a OCE student should call Online and Continuing Education at 978-934-2474.

 - What if I'm receiving financial aid?